jaysack/JSCoreData/README.md

 In some cases you might want to filter the results returned by the CoreData layer.
 JSCoreData makes it easy to do this with our beloved (or not beloved) `NSPredicate` object!
-When using JSCoreDataManager, you can specify a predicate to filter results as follows:
+When using JSCoreData, you can specify a predicate to filter results as follows:

 ```swift
 let predicate = NSPredicate(format: "age > %i", 30)